Clackamas Community College

 While performing the duties of this position, the employee is frequently required to sit, stand, bend, kneel, stoop, communicate, reach, and manipulate objects.
-The position requires mobility including the ability to move materials weighing up to 5 pounds on a regular basis such as files, books, office equipment, etc. and may infrequently require moving materials weighing up to 25 pounds.
+The position requires mobility including the ability to move materials weighing up to 5 pounds on a regular basis such as hand tools, computers, monitors, equipment, files, books, office equipment, etc. and may infrequently require moving materials weighing up to 75 pounds.
 Manual dexterity and coordination are required more than 50% of the work period while operating equipment such as computers and other standard office equipment.

 TOOLS AND EQUIPMENT USED: